 Data management requirements and functions continue to undergo development.
 Improvements are being made in both IPHIS and NAPIS to support the regulatory and CAPS communities, respectively.
 These two systems were conceived and developed with two very different purposes in mind.
 At the present time, both systems are not connected or linked in any way.
 This likely will be the case for the foreseeable future.
 Regardless, the PDMT is committed to ensuring that program and cooperator needs are met.
 The CAPS community will be kept informed, via the NCC and other venues, as to progress regarding data management needs.
-For 2019, as stated above, the Pest Detection-CAPS program requires that NAPIS be the final repository of survey data.
+For 2020, as stated above, PPQ Pest Detection, CAPS, and PPA 7721 National Priority surveys require that NAPIS be the final repository of survey data.
+See Data Entry Roles and Responsibilities for guidance on entering survey information into the SSF and survey results into NAPIS.